 For other attractions, you will have to take a ferry (to Sakurajima and other islands) and a tourist bus (Kagoshima City View Bus or Machi Meguri Bus to Sengan-en Garden).

-Kagoshima is all about nature, volcano, and historical settings.
-And it is an excellent city for exploring southern Kyushu Islands.
-Still wondering what to do in Kagoshima?
+Wondering what to do in Kagoshima?
 Check out my list of Kagoshima sightseeing hotspots and create your ultimate Kagoshima itinerary!

 To learn more about each Kagoshima attractions, click on the individual pin on the interactive map.